novel-zlood/novel-zlood.github.io/source/_posts/site/site-15.md

 Unfortunately, I was substituted in the second half.

-But I felt like I made a good impression on Coach Pedro.
+But it felt like I had made a strong impression on Coach Pedro.

-“Minho!
-You will start in the upcoming friendly against Oman.”
+“Mino!
+You will start in the friendly against Oman.”

-But, he seemed too pleased.
+But, he seemed too pleased?

 Is this what they call favoritism?

-Suddenly, a starter?
+Suddenly a starter?

 “A starter?”

 “Yes, and you will also start in the match against Uzbekistan after that, so be prepared.”

-Moreover, I will start in the 9th match of the World Cup final qualifiers?
+Moreover, a starter in the 9th match of the final World Cup qualifier too?

 Something.

 Something felt very strange.

-No, why am I a starter?
+Why am I suddenly a starter?

 I couldn’t understand.

 “Me?
 Why?”

-Coach Pedro just smiled broadly and gave me a thumbs up.
+Coach Pedro just smiled and gave me a thumbs up in response to my question.

 ----